Guimartinslimaoliveira/Python_Projects/README.md

-# Sales_analisys
+# Python Projects
-A Python pure base application to sales analisys by csv, generating statistics reports an data visualization
+A collections of Python projects from study and personal aprimoration.